 Why Business Continuity?

 Consider the following in relation to a business or organisation;

-• Mass absence ( example: Pandemic Flu)
+• Mass absence (for example: Pandemic Flu)

 • Disruption of transport network

-• Natural disasters ( Floods)
+• Natural disasters (for example: floods)

 • Loss of IT and telecommunications

 Whilst these are the major events that make the headlines, there are other internal events that could also have dire effects or impact on an organisation or business’s ability to function, for example: theft, fraud, sabotage, loss of key suppliers.
 It is imperative that both big organisations and small businesses alike should have a plan in place to help keep the key functions running in event of any catastrophe to facilitate the recovery of the critical processes.